SouthGreenPlatform/trainings/_pages/python/python.md

 <td><img width="100%" class="img-responsive" src="{{ site.url }}/images/trainings-python.png" alt="" />
 </td>
 <td>
-This course provides an introduction to programming using python and at the end of the training, participants could write simple python programs to handle biological data and to undertstand more complex programs written by others.
+This course provides an introduction to programming using python.
+At the end of the training, participants should be able to write simple python programs to handle biological data and to undertstand more complex programs written by others.<br>
+<strong>Note</strong> : This course in currently available only in french
 </td>
 </tr>
 </table>